lb0o/website/content/en/docs/install/talos/pxe.md

 ---
-title: How to install Talos Linux using PXE
+title: Install Talos Linux using PXE
 linkTitle: PXE
-description: "How to install Talos Linux using PXE"
+description: "How to install Talos Linux using temporary DHCP and PXE servers running in Docker containers."
 weight: 15
 aliases:
   - /docs/talos/installation/pxe